Hamid Mir: Early, personal and family life

 Hamid Mir's grandfather was Mir Abdul Aziz from Sialkot, who was a poet in Punjabi, Urdu and Persian.
 Mir's father, Waris Mir, was also a columnist for Daily Jang and Mir's mother was Mumtaz Mir, who migrated to Pakistan from Jammu in the region of Jammu and Kashmir in 1947.
 His father died on 9 July 1987 in Lahore and his mother died in 1993.
 Hamid Mir studied at Government College University and University of Punjab.

 Mir is married to Naheed Hamid, who worked with Pakistan television and for a private television channel for many years.
 The couple has two children.
 His two children and wife spent some time outside of the country because of security issues in 2007.

 Journalistic career

 Daily Jang

 Mir joined the Daily Jang (Lahore) in 1987 and worked there as sub-editor, reporter, feature writer and edition in charge.
 In 1990, Mir was abducted, beaten and driven to a house where his captors demanded to know his source for the critical story he wrote when then President Ghulam Ishaq Khan was planning to dismiss the Bhutto government.
 In 1994, he broke the submarines purchase scandal.
 Some close friends of Asif Zardari (husband of then Prime Minister Benazir Bhutto) were involved in that scandal, along with some Navy officials.
-Mir lost his job from daily Jang the day his article was published.
+Mir lost his job from the Daily Jang the day his article was published.